sohonet/monitorama.eu-2018/day1.md

 Datadog: lots of data, all day long, every day under tight processing deadlines.

 Complex systems almost always are in stable but degraded mode.
-Each incident is recording noteworth deviation from what we expect.
+Each incident is recording noteworthy deviation from what we expect.
 Most incidents deserve a post mortem - got good at writing them.

-Looking back- two extremes: detailled narative on why and fixes, and also high level aggregates and trends
+Looking back- two extremes: detailed narative on why and fixes, and also high level aggregates and trends

 Looking at all in aggregate, formalise anti-patterns into a living document.
 Invaluable tool for new and old hands alike.